sdelatorrep/elixir_beacon/README.md

 2. Changing the implementation class.
     * If you want to change the way something is done (i. e. you want to modify the query, to check some requirements in the parameters, etc.)
     * You can write your own implementation for the interface org.ega_archive.elixirbeacon.ElixirBeaconService
     * This application uses Spring framework.
-If you are not familiar with it you can find information in http://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/htmlsingle/ Specifically we use Spring boot, you can find information about Spring boot at https://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/
+If you are not familiar with it you can find information [here](http://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/htmlsingle/).
+Specifically we use Spring boot, you can find information about Spring boot [here](https://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/).
     * The following steps will allow you to make a custom implementation:
         1. Create a new maven project:
         ```xml